omg1978/SPFxAva/ava-properties/README.md

 } from '@microsoft/sp-webpart-base';
 ```

-2) Add a new property in the existing group
+2) Add a new property "test" in the existing group

 ```bash
 groups: [